robertmassaioli/my-reminders/README.md

 ### Database setup

-You'll need a postgreSQL server available, matching the acces configurations in `snaplets/postgresql-simple/devel.cfg`.
+You'll need a postgreSQL server available, matching the access configurations in `snaplets/postgresql-simple/devel.cfg`.

 There is a convenience script at `schema/bootstrap.sh` to set up the database for you, assuming that